Michedev/VAE_anomaly_detection/readme.md

     hatch run cpu:train

-   To know all the train parameters run `anaconda-project run train --help`
+   To know all the train parameters run `hatch run train --help`